rohan-2702/Rule-Engine-AST/README.md

 To run this project locally, ensure you have the following installed:

-- JDK 21 or later
+- JDK 21 or later (Strong Requirement)
+- IntelliJ IDEA
 - Docker and Docker Compose
 - MySQL (optional if running through Docker)
 - Maven (for building the project)